e2d3/e2d3/README.md

 ## Requirements

-* Excel 2013 (Not required for development.
+* Excel 2013 or Excel Online (Not required for development.
 You can develop charts with MacOSX also.)
 * [Node.js](http://nodejs.org/)